Pair of Linear Equations in Two Variables

 We have,

-So, a given system of equations is unique and it is consistent.
+So, given system of equations has unique and it is consistent.

 Q 5.
 Given the linear equation x – 2y – 6 = 0, write another linear equation in these two variables, such that the geometrical representation of the pair so formed is: